What are temper tantrums?

 Most children will grow out of having temper tantrums.
 With time, most children learn healthy ways to handle the strong emotions that can lead to temper tantrums.

-Children who still have tantrums after the age of 4 may need help learning to deal with anger.
+Children who still have tantrums after the age of 4 may need help learning to deal with their emotions.
 If tantrums continue or start during the school years, they may be a sign of other issues, such as learning problems or trouble getting along with other children.

 Should you see your child's doctor about temper tantrums?